roytang/blog/content/photos/2016/08/766220666110513152/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/766220666110513152/
+title: ''
 ---

-if you cant get through the trolls, maybe just make fun of them a bit https://t.co/zEN13SmYN7
+if you cant get through the trolls, maybe just make fun of them a bit